 - Sit the hot plate directly over the fire-pot, either smooth or ridged side up.

-- Don’t put a side of the bbq plate that is very greasy over the fire as it can result in a grease fire.
+- Don’t put a very greasy plate over the fire as it can result in a grease fire.
 If it is greasy, first remove any excess with a paper towel, or wash with hot soapy water.

 - Cast iron takes times to heat up, so place in the grill as early as possible, not just before placing on food.